 Trimming a walnut tree properly is vital to your investment.
 When you are developing a young walnut tree, you are developing its structure.
 You need to decide how high up you want the scaffold (side) branches on the trunk.

-- For harvesting nuts, you might start your scaffold branches as low as 4 ½ feet.
+- For harvesting nuts, you might start your scaffold branches as low as 4 ½ feet (1.5 m.).

-- For a shade tree, you might start your side branches at 6-8 feet in the air.
+- For a shade tree, you might start your side branches at 6 to 8 feet (2 m.) in the air.

-Walnut tree pruning requires careful observation and judgement.
+Walnut tree pruning requires careful observation and judgment.
 Develop potential scaffold branches that are evenly spaced around the trunk.
-Trimming a walnut tree also involves annually removing damaged branches, crossed-over or rubbing branches, and any branches that want to bend backward toward the center rather than reach outward.
+Trimming a walnut tree also involves annually removing damaged branches, crossed over or rubbing branches, and any branches that want to bend back toward the center rather than reach outward.